Moe anthropomorphism: Animals

 Kemonomimi (獣耳), literally meaning "animal ears", is the concept of depicting human and human-like characters with animal ears, and by extension, other features such as tails.
 Kemonomimi is often used in moe anthropomorphism, to depict animal characters in human form.
 Catgirls and catboys are the most prolific and common in this category, although bunnygirls, foxgirls, doggirls, and wolfgirls are also common.
 Kemonomimi characters typically appear human except for added animal-like qualities.
 In Hiroki Azuma's theory of otaku database consumption, animal ears are one type of "moe element," which is combined with other elements in a character in order to create an affective response in fans.
 A notable franchise featuring moe anthropomorphism and kemonomimi is Kemono Friends, which is focused on a myriad of anthropomorphized animals in the form of girls and young women, ranging from real and extinct animals to cryptids and legendary creatures.
-Another notable series is Uma Musume Pretty Derby which focuses on girls as famous Japanese racehorses.
+Another notable series is Umamusume: Pretty Derby which focuses on girls as famous Japanese racehorses.
 Mimiketto is a doujinshi convention dedicated to kemonomimi works.

 Mythological and fantasy creatures

 When moe appearances are given to various creatures from folklore, mythology or fantasy, they are usually called monster girls (or sometimes boys).
 Their bestial traits may be fully retained, de-emphasized into mere personality tics or removed altogether.
-An early example of this is with the video game series Touhou Project beginning in 1996 which depicts yōkai and other mythical beings as young beautiful girls and women who use magic to unleash a barrage of intricate projectile patterns called danmaku, or bullet hell.
+An early example of this is with the video game/doujin soft series Touhou Project beginning in 1996 which depicts yōkai and other mythical beings as young beautiful girls and women who use magic to unleash a barrage of intricate projectile patterns called danmaku, or bullet hell.
 It was further popularized by such manga as Monster Musume and A Centaur's Life, and has grown into its own genre.
 Rarely, the monster girls are relatively unchanged from their original form and personality, such as mermaids and centaurides.

 The fan-created Bowsette, a gender-swapped and moe anthropomorphized version of the Mario antagonist Bowser that gives him the appearance of Princess Peach via the "Super Crown" powerup, became one of the most popular Internet memes of 2018.
 The popularity of the character later led to other Mario enemies being given moe interpretations, the most prominent of which was Boosette (based on the King Boo character).